Is this another bitcoin bubble or is time to wade in?

 Since the bitcoin’s value is directly derived from the free market, it does undergo massive market corrections in total value.
 The reason is that the currency is being traded so often and the demand varies from one minute to another.
 While we can say that due to this excessive trading, bitcoin’s price is a little inflated but it is by no means a bubble waiting to burst.
 More so, if the market does loose a significant amount of value, you will still be entitled to your bitcoins since the network and your private keys are going nowhere.

-So, bitcoin’s price is expected to shoot even further up in the coming months along with price corrections in between.
+So, bitcoin’s price is expected to shoot even further up in 2019 along with price corrections in between.
 But, it is possibly not a bubble waiting to burst.